campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-10-20-12-41-25
+- Added /templates/form-default style.css back.
+It's inert unless used.
+- Updated module->cardActionsDetail function to use the template pdf-default.
+- Renamed template html-default to form-default.
+- Updated functions-helpers.php, adding backticks on more tables and column references.
+- Renamed formOverlayAssociationApplication to formOverlayW9.

 2025-10-19-14-09-59
 - Added PDF Forms with Editing and Printing using W-9 as an Example.
 - Added templates/html-default.